 In this exercise, when the values include ###, replace ### with the number your instructor assigned to you.

-To look up the balance of account 71000### in company code US###, choose the SAP Fiori app Display G/L Account Balances.
+To look up the balance of account 710### in company code US00, choose the SAP Fiori app Display G/L Account Balances.

 Run the balance for the current year and period.

-To look up the line items of account 71000### in company code US###, choose the SAP Fiori app Display G/L Account Line Items — Reporting View.
+To look up the line items of account 710### in company code US00, choose the SAP Fiori app Display G/L Account Line Items — Reporting View.

 Run the report for current period.

-To look up the line items of cost center SERV-### in company code US###, choose the SAP Fiori app Cost Centers Actuals.
+To look up the line items of cost center SERV-### in company code US00, choose the SAP Fiori app Cost Centers Actuals.

 Run the report for current period.